 After eleven months of difficult treatment, Kylie was recovering and felt good enough to make a dream trip to Broadway.
 Three days before their family trip, Kylie’s cancer suddenly returned.
 Six days later they lost Kylie before she ever saw a Broadway stage.

 beating sinus cancer

-Last year Ruby Kaufman was diagnosed with soft tissue cancer in her sinuses at age twelve.
+In 2015, Ruby Kaufman was diagnosed with soft tissue cancer in her sinuses at age ten.
 Over the next twelve months, Ruby endured twelve rounds of chemotherapy, twenty-eight days of proton radiation, twenty-five hospitalizations, three surgeries, one port, two G-tubes, and countless “pokes.”

 Ruby loves to dance, and she goes after life head on.
 This cancer thing was definitely “getting in her way.”
 Today she has no signs of cancer, and no signs of slowing down in her pursuit for cancer research!